anoma/whitepaper/whitepaper.md

   - Maybe semantic connections in the future
   - Anoma as a DA layer can host

-Security model
+## Application security model

-- In Anoma, users distrust applications
+In Anoma, users distrust applications.
+Applications are never granted un-restricted access to modify a user's state.
+All state entries carry an explicit owner, and the validity predicate associated with that owner must authorise all changes to that state.
+Instead of authorising a la `transferFrom`, users add components to their validity predicates which allow for specific interactions with a specific application (which can then be perfomed non-interactively from the perspective of the user, if they have granted the application license to do so).
+These components can be altered or revoked at any time, and allow for "defense-in-depth" (e.g. prevent transfers of more than X within time bound t).

-State model
+## Application state model
-Anoma assumes clients are _stateful_, they are treated as components of the distributed system

-- e.g. messages will only be sent once
-- message history can be reconstructed with historical archives
+Anoma assumes clients are _stateful_ - they are treated as components of the distributed system.
+Messages will only be sent once, and can be marked as delivered, in which case they will not be kept around.
+Message history can be reconstructed by reprocessing historical transaction archives.

 # Intent lifecycle

 ## Usage examples

-For each example:

-- Actors involved
-- Intents involved
-- Validity predicates involved
-- Intent flow
-- Privacy properties
+The architecture of Anoma is suitable for any application desiring to provide counterparty discovery and settlement for particular forms of preferences over a particular semantic domain.
+Here we sketch four applications: private bartering, capital-efficient automated market makers, quadratic public goods funding, and plural money.
+For each example, we include the actors, intents, validity predicates, intent flow, and privacy properties.

 ### Private bartering